An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: K -best enumeration of minimal connected edge dominating sets

-In this section, we modify \Cref{algo:enum:all} so that the modified algorithm approximately outputs $k$-best minimal connected edge dominating sets.
+We modify \Cref{algo:enum:all} so that the modified algorithm approximately outputs $k$-best minimal connected edge dominating sets.
 To achieve this, we use a priority queue instead of the queue used in \Cref{algo:enum:all}.
+The priority of the elements of the queue is defined as the cardinality of elements.
+Moreover, the priority of elements with the same cardinality is allowed the arbitrary priority.
 See \Cref{algo:enum:best} for the details.
 To show the correctness of \Cref{algo:enum:best}, we analyze the cardinality of solutions on a path between minimal connected edge dominating sets $X$ and $Y$ in the supergraph $\mathcal G$.
 When the cardinality of each minimal connected edge dominating set on the path is sufficiently small, we can approximately solve the $k$-best enumeration problem.

 \DontPrintSemicolon